tdiderich/runZero-scripts/asset-risk-assessment/README.md

 # Output

-This results will output 3 CSVs:
+This results will output 3 CSVs per Organization with an Export Token created (each will have it's own folder):

 1. Executive Report - report showing the counts of assets for each search
 2. Action Report (Assets) - breakout of all the searches that match for each asset